Drowned diver Nagassar bought over 30 cakes for 2-year-old son

 But in the wake of his tragic death, it is one of their fondest memories of him.

-Nagassar – fondly known as Blacks and Ryan to many – was one of four divers who died after they were pulled into a 30-inch Paria Fuel Trading Co Ltd underwater crude oil pipeline in Pointe-a-Pierre on February 25 while doing work.
+Nagassar – known as Blacks and Ryan to many – was one of four divers who died after they were pulled into a 30-inch Paria Fuel Trading Co Ltd underwater crude oil pipeline in Pointe-a-Pierre on February 25 while working on it.

 His body was the last to be recovered and he was last to be laid to rest.
 Pundit Surujdath Maharaj performed Nagassar’s final rites on Thursday at his home on Richmond Street in Perseverance Village, Couva.